N3FS/N3FS-website/rules.md

 We've laid down some rules we expect all players and users of the N3FS to follow.
 For the avoidance of doubt, all rules are upheld at staff's discretion.

-## Guidelines

-There are also some guidelines to help you get started on the N3FS.
-These are in addition to the rules below.

-<a href="/help/minecraft-guidelines" class="action">View guidelines for Minecraft</a>

 ## Rules

 ### General